 A bit of my truth behind the #digitalnomadlife

 I’m not even sure why I’m writing this article while I’m supposed to be working and packing.
-Maybe is because it hasn’t stopped raining for the past days even if here in Bali is the middle of the dry season.
-Maybe is because things are changing, the streets are bustling with tourists, our co-working space is becoming less and less familiar while all the members of the digital tribe go back to spend the summer in the other hemisphere.
+Maybe it’s because it hasn’t stopped raining for the past days even if here in Bali is the middle of the dry season.
+Maybe it’s because things are changing, the streets are bustling with tourists, our co-working space is becoming less and less familiar while all the members of the digital tribe go back to spend the summer in the other hemisphere.
 Maybe is just the normal sense of instability that accompanies me every day, but something has been feeling off lately with all these goodbyes and suitcases laying around the villa.
 Being a “digital nomad”, as they call us, is not what Instagram tells us.
 My own Instagram is full of amazing memories, which I will treasure for life, but honestly, they represent less than 30% of the time I spend here.
 They represent what people want to see.

 No one wants to see the internet not working, the hot water not coming out of the shower, the stinky ponchos in the rainy season, the bank that doesn’t give you money cause you are not local or the hours spent on the phone to make all the pieces fit.
 No one wants to do the other 70%, that ugly 70%, made of a weird mix of hours spent at the office and goodbye parties, parties that are now part of a routine, which funnily enough, we are all here to escape.